Ivette Perfecto: Career and research

 Perfecto is a professor in the School for Environment and Sustainability at the University of Michigan and became the George W. Pack Professor of Natural Resources and Environment in 2009.
 Her work can be generalized under the category of ecology, but specifically she studies agroecology, diversity in coffee agricultural systems, and conservation biology.
 Some of her major findings have included a better understanding of complex ecosystem dynamics through the analysis of spatial factors and trait mediated effects.
 Perfecto's research regarding the improvement of agricultural systems through the application of ecological theories is inherently interdisciplinary.
 It reflects her career as a scientist and efforts as an engaged activist to improve the livelihoods of Puerto Rican agriculturists through research and communication.
 Her work regarding the role of pest species in agroecosystems has been utilized to the effect that the use of pesticides can be reduced to the benefit of farmers.
 In addition, Perfecto has researched the effect of shade trees in agroecosystems as a potential alternative to increased irrigation in the face of climatic alterations such as increased temperature and decrease precipitation.
 Perfecto has a large volume of published books and scientific articles.
 More than 100 journal publications and articles that she has authored or co-authored have been cited over 27,000 times.
+She is also one of the founders of Alianza de Mujeres en Agroecología-Alliance of Women in Agroecology.